aelena/trustworthy-ai/README.md

 Understand all the stages of the AI & ML Development Lifecycle and what each stage entails.
 [More detail here](./pages/aiml_dev_lifecycle.md)

+In truth, it can be said that ML training has 4 phases, the first of which is checking whether the problem can be solved by non-ML means.
+As defined in [Designing Machine Learning Systems](https://www.oreilly.com/library/view/designing-machine-learning/9781098107956/), therefore we can think of the following 4 basic phases:
+  - Phase 1.
+Before machine learning non-ML solutions can be used to solve the problem, and if they work fine, there may be no need to move to ML.
+  - Phase 2. check if simplest machine learning models do the job. things like logistic regression, gradient-boosted trees, and k-nearest neighbors can be  used to validate the problem framing and data.
+  - Phase 3.
+Optimizing simple models, with different objective functions, hyperparameter search, feature engineering, more data, and ensembles.
+  - Phase 4.
+Complex models, if the previous options did not work as expected or we want to go deeper.
+Resorting to complex models is also a means of experimentation to try and improve model performance.

+These are aspects that an auditor for Trustworthy AI should probably be looking at.

 Refer to the [Tools, templates and Checklists section](#tools-templates-checklists) for guidance on these lifecycle stages.

 - Problem Scoping - a specific problem must have been defined which was decided was best approached via AI/ML.
 This is a critical step that shapes the entire project/product.
 A well-defined problem helps streamline data collection, model development, and ensures the solution works as intended.
 This is where an AI product manager plays a key role.